Published May 22, 2024 · Updated Mar 11, 2026

 What are the academic support needs for accounting students?

-Access to specialised resources is equally critical.
-Textbooks, current financial software and online databases allow students to apply knowledge in realistic scenarios.
-Institutions should audit and refresh provision routinely so software and databases remain current and licences align with module needs.
-Staff presence matters: students respond well to approachable, knowledgeable educators who explain concepts in structured ways and link them to assessment briefs and marking criteria.
+Specialised resources are part of that academic support, not a nice extra.
+Current textbooks, financial software, and online databases help students apply knowledge in realistic scenarios.
+Institutions should audit and refresh provision routinely so systems stay current and licences align with module needs.
+Staff presence matters just as much.
+Students respond well to approachable, knowledgeable educators who explain concepts clearly and connect them to briefs, exemplars, and marking criteria.
+Make academic support visible, specific, and tied to the points where students are assessed.

 How should career support and professional development be delivered?

-Targeted careers guidance makes a substantive difference.
-Many UK universities provide tailored sessions that help students understand pathways into practice, management accounting and analytics, and plan next steps.
-Students value internships, employer projects and networking that connect them with the profession.
-Provision still varies by provider; the strongest practice embeds careers input within modules, signposts accredited pathways and provides timely application support at assessment pinch points.
+Career support works best when it shortens the distance between study and the profession.
+Many UK universities provide tailored sessions that help students understand pathways into practice, management accounting, and analytics, and plan their next steps.
+Students value internships, employer projects, and networking because they make those routes feel real.
+Provision still varies by provider; stronger practice embeds careers input within modules, signposts accredited pathways, and provides timely application support around key deadlines.
+Bring careers support into the curriculum, not just optional workshops.

 What about wellbeing and mental health support?

-Pressure in accounting programmes can be intense around exams and deadlines.
-Universities have expanded counselling, workshops and digital wellbeing offers, but demand often outstrips supply at peak times.
-Close gaps by guaranteeing rapid triage, named case ownership and proactive follow-up, and ensure communications, adjustments and referrals are accessible for disabled students.
+Wellbeing support matters because pressure in accounting programmes can spike around periods of heavy workload and clustered deadlines, especially near high-stakes assessments.
+Universities have expanded counselling, workshops, and digital wellbeing offers, but demand often outstrips supply at peak times.
+Close gaps by guaranteeing rapid triage, assigning named case ownership, and following up proactively.
+Ensure communications, adjustments, and referrals are accessible for disabled students.
 Staff should refer early and normalise help-seeking within modules and programme handbooks.
+Plan for predictable peaks, and keep routes to help clear and accessible so students use support before problems escalate.

 Where do resource availability issues hinder learning?

-Students notice when key tools are outdated or access is limited.
-Budget constraints and uneven allocation can hinder learning and cap the depth of analysis possible in assignments.
+Resource gaps hinder learning when students cannot access the tools their assignments assume, which shapes accounting students' views on learning resources.
+Budget constraints and uneven allocation can hinder learning, slow analysis, and cap the depth of work possible in assignments.
 Align procurement cycles with curriculum changes, prioritise high-use databases and software, and provide guided how-to materials so students can use resources efficiently.
-Staffing to support resource navigation should be visible at project stages, not just at induction.
+Staffing to support resource navigation should be visible at project stages, not only at induction.
+Treat reliable access to tools as part of academic support, because that is what lets students apply what they have learned with confidence.

 What support worked during the pandemic?

+The most useful pandemic-era support combined flexibility with clear structure, reflecting accounting students' perspectives on remote learning.
 Expanded online tutoring and widened access to software and databases helped sustain learning during disruption.
-However, variation in connectivity and onboarding to new tools limited impact for some students.
+However, variation in connectivity and onboarding to new tools limited the benefit for some students.
 The lessons persist: provide a single source of truth for course communications, keep asynchronous materials available, and retain flexible online support alongside in-person provision.
+Keep the best of that flexibility, even when teaching is fully in person.

 How should feedback and communication channels operate?

-Students want feedback that they can act on and communications that resolve issues quickly.
+Feedback and communication channels determine whether support feels dependable or fragmented.
+Students want feedback they can act on and communications that resolve issues quickly.
 Publish annotated exemplars aligned to marking criteria, use checklist-style rubrics that show what good looks like, and set a realistic service level for feedback turnaround.
-Keep communication routes simple with a clear front door for support, and issue regular what changed and why updates so students understand decisions.
-Staff responsiveness and visible resolution drive trust.
+Keep communication routes simple, with a clear front door for support, and issue regular "what changed and why" updates so students understand decisions.
+Staff responsiveness and visible resolution build trust, especially when assessment anxiety is high.
+Set clear expectations and close the loop consistently.

 What should providers do next?

+Providers should act first where student frustration is easiest to predict.
 Prioritise assessment clarity and predictable feedback, maintain high staff presence around assessment points, and consolidate timetabling and course updates into a single, reliable channel.
 Invest in current software and databases, align access with assessment demands, and provide just-in-time training.
 Strengthen wellbeing support through rapid triage and named case ownership, and ensure accessible, proactive follow-up for students who need adjustments.
-Use live student feedback to monitor time-to-resolution and to iterate quickly.
+Use live student feedback to monitor time to resolution and iterate quickly, especially around assessment periods.

 How Student Voice Analytics helps you